 Vermont has implemented a care delivery model known as “hub and spoke,” in which patients can receive treatment for substance use disorder in one of nine hubs—where intensive therapy options are available—and in provider spokes, where treatment is often integrated into general medical care in communities across the state.
-As a result of adopting this model in 2013, Vermont has the highest capacity per capita to treat OUD of any state in the country.
+As a result of adopting this model in 2013, Vermont has the highest capacity to treat OUD of any state in the country.
 In addition, the number of Vermont physicians who have obtained waivers to prescribe buprenorphine has increased 64 percent, with a 50 percent rise in patients served by these doctors.

 Finally, in Indiana, Louisiana and Wisconsin—three states where The Pew Charitable Trusts provided technical assistance to combat the opioid crisis—state lawmakers have implemented policies designed to expand access to MAT.
-In Indiana, Governor Eric Holcomb signed legislation in 2018 that would open nine opioid treatment facilities where patients take medications for OUD under the supervision of medical staff and receive counseling and other care services.
+In Indiana, Gov. Eric Holcomb signed legislation in 2018 that would open nine opioid treatment facilities where patients take medications for OUD under the supervision of medical staff and receive counseling and other care services.
 Once all the sites are operational, OUD treatment will be no more than an hour’s drive for any Indiana resident.
-In Wisconsin, which was facing a shortage of substance use disorder counselors, then-Governor Scott Walker signed legislation in 2018 that modified the state’s counselor certification and licensure process to ensure that qualified providers are able to treat patients.
-And in Louisiana, Governor John Bel Edwards just signed legislation that will require all licensed residential facilities that treat substance use disorder to offer at least two forms of MAT on-site by 2021.
+In Wisconsin, which was facing a shortage of substance use disorder counselors, then-governor Scott Walker signed legislation in 2018 that modified the state’s counselor certification and licensure process to ensure that qualified providers are able to treat patients.
+And in Louisiana, Gov. John Bel Edwards just signed legislation that will require all licensed residential facilities that treat substance use disorder to offer at least two forms of MAT on-site by 2021.

 Federal and state funds have been critical to implementing these evidence-based initiatives.
 As states continue to grapple with the opioid crisis, public officials and managers would do well to dedicate available resources to expanding access to MAT, the most proven therapy for OUD.